 Accounting/Profit Tracking Tools

-Fortunately, we have a tool called Fetcher that takes all of that data and makes it easy to understand.
+Fortunately, we have a feature called Sales Analytics that takes all of that data and makes it easy to understand.
 It’s incredibly easy to use, integrates directly into your Amazon Seller Central account, and tracks your Amazon FBA profits.

 Selling Your Amazon Business